 In Tennessee, fluorescent yellow-green is now used for school zones instead of yellow.
 You also need to know what other colors mean: Orange, red, and green.
 Check out the manual to see all the colors.

 In Tennessee, roads are marked with white and yellow lines.
 Some are solid and some are dashes.
 Some lines are also a mix of solid and dashed.
 You need to know what the solid and dashed mean.
-Don’t worry, the manual tell you the answers and we will help you remember by taking practice tests.
+Don’t worry, the manual tells you the answers and we will help you remember by taking practice tests.

 Those are just a few of the things you need to know to pass the test.
 Sounds tough?
 Remember, Tennessee wants safe drivers, so they want to know you can pass the test.
 But also remember, we are here to help you!